quanvo87/Swift-SMTP-BlogPost/Swift-SMTP-blog-post.md

     })
 }
 ```
-Where the magic happens.
 Upon hitting the `/send` route, this code will be executed:

 1. Pull the email address out of the URL parameters
 2. Create our receiver `User` with this email address